Published by Jeremy. Last Updated on May 22, 2023.

 But when this one expands, we'll be ready for it!

-Lucky Sign Spirits is located at 215 North Avenue in Millvale.
+Lucky Sign Spirits was located at 215 North Avenue in Millvale and moved to 50 Oak Road in Gibsonia in 2023.

 Looking for more distilleries in Pittsburgh?
 Click the previous link to check out all the spots we've been to so far!